 Welcome to the Kitchen!
 Outside of pumpkin juice, butterbeer is the most iconic Wizarding World drink, and also the one most featured in the Wizarding World theme parks.
-In this series, I’ll be trying trying several non-official versions and rating them out of 5 jack-o-lanterns.
+I’ll be trying trying a few non-official versions and rating them out of 5 jack-o-lanterns.

 The rating scale:

 🎃 – Nah